DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 Whether there is someone who holds the strength to go against the angel's leader who had suddenly changed.
 And then Rinne displayed even more than the required strength.

-"Alfreya-sama... changed.
+"Alfreyja-sama... changed.
 Everything started at that time..."

 "That time?"